DLibatique/LATN102-S20/notes/module-3-expressions of place and time.md

 * Puer **quinque pedes** altus est. ("The boy is five feet tall.")

 ## Expressions of Time

+The accusative and ablative cases (without prepositions) to

 Below are the ways that Latin expresses ideas of time: